Vaccine Related Blood Clots And Delays in Diagnosis15 Dec 2021 | Jodi Newton

 Executor of the Estate of DS and another v James Paget University Hospitals NHS Foundation Trust The Clinical Negligence team...Read more

-Investigations and duty of candour Investigating incidents that have led, or could lead to harm is an important safeguard for...Read more
+Duty of Candour Investigating incidents that have led, or could lead to harm is an important safeguard for patient safety...Read more

 A three-year-old girl with cerebral palsy who doctors thought would never walk took her first steps on day one of...Read more